Périgueux

 • English

 • Geographically, Périgueux occupies a central position in Périgord.
-With more than 31,000 inhabitants, it fulfills all the central functions of a prefecture-level city, chief town of a department.
-Administrative and service center, it is the beating heart of it through its tourist, cultural, heritage and commercial attractiveness.
-A showcase of economic, social and cultural life, Périgueux acts in a double movement, it brings together and radiates.
+With more than 31,000 inhabitants, it fulfills all the central functions of a prefectural city, department capital.
+An administrative and service center, it is its beating heart through its tourist, cultural, heritage and commercial appeal.
+A showcase of economic, social and cultural life, Périgueux acts in a double movement, it brings together and shines.

-Coiled in the loops of the Isle, protected by its hills, this country town claims its status as Capital of Périgord.
+Nestled in the loops of the Isle, protected by its hills, this town in the countryside claims its status as the Capital of Périgord.

-If Périgueux and its close surroundings were already occupied in the origins of Humanity, the first city, named Vesunna (name of a Gallic tutelary deity whose rite will be preserved by the Romans), date of the 1st century BC during the Roman occupation in Gaul.
-In the hollow of seven hills, "little Rome" stretches in the loop of the Isle river and becomes the Roman capital of the city of the Petrocores.
-In the third century AD, the Roman Empire experienced serious difficulties and Vesunna took refuge inside a wall built with the dismantled blocks of the great monuments that made it famous.
-Around the 10th century, a monastic center frequented by pilgrims was formed on the hill which overlooks the river around the sanctuary of Saint Front, evangelizer of Périgord.
+If Périgueux and its immediate surroundings were already occupied at the origins of Humanity, the first city, named Vesunna (name of a Gallic tutelary divinity whose rite was preserved by the Romans), dates from the 1st century BC. during the Roman occupation in Gaul.
+In the hollow of seven hills, "little Rome" extends in the loop of the Isle River and becomes the Roman capital of the city of the Petrocores.
+In the 3rd century AD, the Roman Empire experienced serious difficulties and Vesunna took refuge inside a wall built at the end of the 3rd century with the dismantled blocks of the great monuments which made it famous.
+Around the 10th century, a monastic center frequented by pilgrims was formed on the hill overlooking the river around the sanctuary of Saint Front, evangelizer of Périgord.

-The high Saint-Front cathedral with Byzantine accents signs, like a lookout, the identity of Périgueux and its heritage.
-It has been listed as a UNESCO World Heritage Site under the Camino de Santiago de Compostela since 1998.
+The high Saint-Front cathedral with Byzantine accents marks, like a lookout, the identity of Périgueux and its heritage.
+It has been listed as a UNESCO world heritage site on the routes to Santiago de Compostela since 1998.

 The Roman city

-It was born at the foot of the hills, on the right bank of the Isle loop, around 16 BC.
+It was born at the foot of the hills, on the right bank of the loop of the Isle, around 16 BC.
 In the 2nd century, it extended over 82 hectares and presented all the characteristics of a little Rome.
-Two centuries later, political and military crises, epidemics and the first invasions led to a decline in demography.
-Vesunna retreats behind its ramparts and its area is reduced to 6.5 hectares.
-Today, Gallo-Roman vestiges are still visible: the Tower of Vésone and the domus (current site-museum Vesunna), the amphitheater (current garden of the Arena).
+Three centuries later, political and military crises, epidemics and the first invasions led to a decline in population.
+Vesunna retreats behind its ramparts and its surface area is reduced to 6.5 hectares.
+Today, Gallo-Roman remains are still visible: the Tower of Vésone and the domus (current Vesunna museum site), the amphitheater (current garden

 The medieval town

-Its uniqueness comes from its composition around two closed centers, the Cité and the Puy Saint-Front, around which suburbs develop.
-The safeguarded sector offers an idea of this interlacing of alleys, with its wooden houses and its mansions in stone.
-The protected area, created in 1970 covers more than 20 hectares and concerns the Puy Saint-Front in its pedestrian area, rue Limogeanne and all the alleys around the Tour Mataguerre.
+Its uniqueness comes from its composition around two enclosed centers, the Cité and Puy Saint-Front, around which suburbs develop.
+The protected area offers an idea of this interlacing of streets, with its wooden houses and stone mansions.
+The protected area, created in 1970, extends over more than 20 hectares and concerns Puy Saint-Front in its pedestrian sector, rue Limogeanne and all the streets around the Mataguerre Tower.

 The modern city

-In the 18th century, the manager of Guyenne, Louis-Urbain de Tourny, had spaces built, opened avenues and began dismantling the old fortifications.
-The ditches and ramparts to the north of the city are followed by the vast mall of the alleys of Tourny.
-In 1826, a young 20-year-old Parisian architect, Louis-Baptiste Catoire disrupted the plot of the city.
-Drawing new horizons in the West, he finished blowing up the rampart corset.
+In the 18th century, the intendant of Guyenne, Louis-Urbain de Tourny, had squares built, avenues opened and the dismantling of the old fortifications begun.
+The ditches and ramparts to the north of the town are followed by the vast Allée de Tourny mall.
+In 1826, a young 20-year-old Parisian architect, Louis-Baptiste Catoire, shook up the city's land plot.
+Drawing new horizons to the West, he finished destroying the corset of ramparts.

 The contemporary city